-"Phase One Inspection" or "Phase One Milestone Inspection" means performance of (a) a visual examination of habitable and non-habitable areas of a building, including the major structural components of a building, including but not limited to roofing, balconies, post tension slabs and anchorage, caulking, curtain walls, window installation, flashing, building cladding, foundations (settlement or subsidence), and flood and storm protective measures; (b) a historical analysis of existing construction documents, permits, inspections, and maintenance records; and (c) provide a qualitative assessment of the structural conditions of the building based on the examination and analysis of the above by an Inspector.
+"Phase One Inspection" or "Phase One Milestone Inspection" means performance of (a) a visual examination of habitable and non-habitable areas of a building, including the major structural components of a building, including but not limited to roofing, balconies, post tension slabs and anchorage, caulking, curtain walls, window installation, flashing, building cladding, foundations (settlement or subsidence), garages, pool decks, roof parapets, common areas, unconditioned spaces, accessible exterior areas, and flood and storm protective measures; (b) a historical analysis of existing construction documents, permits, inspections, and maintenance records; and (c) provide a qualitative assessment of the structural conditions of the building based on the examination and analysis of the above by an Inspector.
+For structures with balconies or other similar features, inspections shall include, at a minimum, thirtythree percent (33%) of the balconies, handrails or other similar components.